jasny/bootstrap/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://jasny.github.io/bootstrap>.
+Jasny Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://jasny.github.io/bootstrap>.
 The docs may also be run locally.

 ### Running documentation locally